-- Public consumption of alcohol is prohibited in Bahrain. - Alcohol consumption under the age of 21 is prohibited. - All service members will wear appropriate civilian attire while on liberty. - Uniforms are not worn off base.
+- Public consumption of alcohol is prohibited in Bahrain. - Alcohol consumption under the age of 21 is prohibited. - There is a 0100 to 0500 curfew for all NSA Bahrain service members. - All service members will wear appropriate civilian attire while on liberty. - Uniforms are not worn off base.
 You must have appropriate civilian attire to travel to and from work.